reelmatt/reelmatt.github.io/projects.md

 *Languages used: C*

-Perhaps the greatest skill I learned in this course was the benefit for writing small, modular code that adheres to the UNIX ethos of "do one thing, and do it well".
+Perhaps the greatest skill I learned in this course was the benefit for writing small, modular code that adheres to the UNIX ethos of "do one thing, and do it well."
 The assignments for this course covered a lot of ground and are not as easily grouped into bullets as other classes.
 A few highlights are:
 * `tt2ht3.c` &mdash; program to convert plain-text tables into an HTML-formatted table